-Our objectives for 2022 to 2025
+Our objectives for 2023 to 2025

 Here we translate our aims into firm objectives.
-We will further our mission by delivering on these objectives in each year of the plan.
+We will intend to deliver on these in each year of the plan.
 The Board has agreed a detailed delivery plan to ensure that the objectives set are realised.
-The delivery plan cascades down to everyone in our team - whether they are a volunteer Board member or member of staff.
+The delivery plan is designed to cascade down to everyone in our team - whether they are a volunteer Board member or member of staff.